 The agreement renders the issues in the adjudication moot.

-Our Unfair Share - Race & Pollution in Washington, DC
+Our Unfair Share - Race & Pollution in Washington, DC - with the National Wildlife Federation.

 Our Unfair Share 3: Race & Pollution in Washington, D.C. is the third report in the series.